-An Elementary Provisional Certificate is the initial document which allows you to teach in the State of Michigan.
+An Elementary Standard Teaching Certificate is the initial document that allows you to teach in the State of Michigan.
 It is your "license" to teach at the elementary level.
 Candidates must have successfully completed all academic and professional studies coursework requirements, student teaching, and the Michigan Test for Teacher Certification (M.T.T.C.) in Elementary Education.
 In addition, students will need to complete First Aid and adult & child CPR training from the American Red Cross, American Heart Association, Medic First Aid, or American Safety and Health Institute.
-Certification of training in these areas will be required and must be valid at the time the SVSU Admissions and Certification Office recommends you for a Michigan Teaching Certificate.
+Certification of training in these areas will be required and must be valid at the time you apply for your Michigan Standard Teaching Certificate.
 Please refer to the Michigan Department of Education website for a complete list of approved courses offered by these CPR and first aid providers.

 Elementary certification includes:

 Prior to submitting an application for the Standard Teaching Certificate through MOECS, all coursework requirements must be complete (this means that the bachelor’s degree for undergraduate students and final semester grades for post-baccalaureate teacher certification candidates must be posted to the SVSU transcript by the Registrar’s Office), and all required MTTC tests and the First Aid & CPR requirements must also be completed and on file in the College of Education Certification Office at the time of application.

 MTTC test scores must be submitted to SVSU electronically by selecting institution code #24 when registering, OR an official hard copy of the test results must be sent directly to our office from National Evaluation Series to Sharon Carlin, Certification Secretary, College of Education, Saginaw Valley State University, 7400 Bay Road, University Center, MI 48710.